MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_sequence.rst

 then as an element name if nothing was found.

 If an element exists but its name is not unique in the sequence, an *iterable* is returned.
-An *iterable* supports the length :literal:`#` operator to retrieve the number of elements with the same name, the indexing operator :literal:`[]` waiting for a count $n$ to retrieve the :math:`n`-th element from the start with that name, and the iterator :literal:`ipairs` to use with generic :literal:`for` loops.
+An *iterable* supports the length :literal:`#` operator to retrieve the number of elements with the same name, the indexing operator :literal:`[]` waiting for a count :math:`n` to retrieve the :math:`n`-th element from the start with that name, and the iterator :literal:`ipairs` to use with generic :literal:`for` loops.

 The returned *iterable* is in practice a proxy, i.e. a fake intermediate object that emulates the expected behavior, and any attempt to access the proxy in